 I defended on July 25 and Brett defended on July 26.
 I must say that I didn’t feel like I had bombed the defense, but didn’t walk out feeling like I’d given an A+ performance.
 I felt the outcome was 50/50.
 There were a few things I was hit on for which I was not properly prepared.
 I didn’t feel great about my design scenario —I think I had read too much about how it should approached by different VCDX bloggers and I tried to follow their approach and it just didn’t feel natural to me when I was in the room.

 But I had a lot of time to replay my defense in my head because I didn’t find out my results until Aug 9…slightly over two weeks!
 I failed (sadly, Brett had failed as well).
 I’d thought a lot about my defense and I realized that I was completely “defensive” rather than “offensive,” I wasn’t guiding the conversation.
+I spent too much time in the technical details and not enough time explaining why I made that decision in the first place.
 Additionally I didn’t feel like I did the best job tying design decisions back to requirements.
 I was determined to learn from my mistakes.